Website College of the Holy Cross

 • Excellent innovation/creativity

 • Strong interpersonal skills

 • Understands, values and respects diversity as an individual and within a team

 • Fosters an inclusive and supportive environment

-Additional Information: This is a full time, exempt level position.
+ADDITIONAL INFORMATION: This is a full time, non-exempt level position.
 The College is committed to providing competitive market pay for its employees.
 The College also offers a competitive benefits package for full-time staff, including:

 • Tuition benefits